 This article is not meant to disrespect the traditional American Santa myth, if you subscribe to it.
 It is meant for those of you who are a little uncomfortable about lying after your children ask if he is real, or a bit uneasy with normalizing a stranger entering your house at night, so I want to suggest some alternatives for doing Santa respectfully.

-I have had to think really hard on this topic when I had children.
-I grew up celebrating both Christmas with Santa and Chanukah.
+I grew up celebrating both Chanukah and Christmas with Santa.
 I was skeptical of Santa.
-Each year I asked my parents if he was real and they promised, YES he was!
+Each year I asked my parents if he was real and they promised, “YES he is!”
 When I was 9, I asked again and my father said that I finally was ready for the truth.
 I felt devastated, not about Santa but about that fact that so many adults in my life had bold faced lied to me repeatedly when I had asked.
 Then I had my daughter and my first inclination was to say NO SANTA IN OUR HOUSE!
-But of course all the family members on her other parent’s side did Santa big time and then how to you handle the other children if your child is the one who doesn’t believe?
-And the grandparents were going to force it anyway and my very verbal 2.5 year-old quickly told me in her own words that I was a Christmas Curmudgeon and of Scrooge-worthy proportions because I was trying to avoid the consumerism as well.
+But of course all the family members on her other parent’s side did Santa big time and then how do you handle the other children if your child is the one who doesn’t believe?
+And the grandparents were going to force it anyway and my very verbal 2.5 year-old quickly told me in her own words that I was a Christmas Curmudgeon and in Scrooge-worthy proportions because I was trying to avoid the consumerism as well.
 “Mommy, why don’t you want to love Santa, why don’t you believe?
 They say he is real.
 I want all the presents!
 I want Santa!”

 She had spoken.

 Not to Lie, Confirm, or Deny.
 I have simply tried to stay out of it and let other family members handle Santa.
 My daughter has not yet used the words “Is he real?” when she talks to me.
-I think that is because she knows I ALWAYS give her the real, adult truth (in kid language.)
+I think that is because she knows I ALWAYS give her the real, adult truth (in kid language).
 Maybe she doesn’t really want to know the truth.
-I have also asked everyone around her to not outright lie to her and just say “YES, he is!.”
+I have also asked everyone around her to not outright lie to her and just say “YES, he is!”
 I suggest they instead can ask what she believes, or say they believe in the magic / magic of the story.
 I do not put out cookies, we skip that part because it feels like getting deeper into a lie when there is hard physical evidence that Santa was there.
-I let someone else who believes the story put out a “from santa” present.
+I let someone else who believes the story put out a “from Santa” present.
 I do not want figures of him in my home, but I am looking at one right now.
 My stepson loves figurines.
 I try to think of the Santa staring at me like one of the bazillion princess figurines – just a character from a story.
 There are ways I simply try to stay out of it unless I am specifically asked.
 I try to use “I” statements.
 “I won’t do the elf on the shelf.
-That part makes me feel uncomfortable but people feel differently.
+That part makes me feel uncomfortable but other people feel differently.
 Sweetie, you get to believe however you want to believe!”

-Other kinds of magic and kindness: I told my daughter that magic makes us feel joy and feel like anything wonderful is possible.
+Other kinds of magic and kindness: I told my child that magic makes us feel joy and feel like anything wonderful is possible.
 I ask if she believes in fairies.
 “I do!” she says.
 I ask if she is sure fairies are real.
 She says “No.” I tell her I think she believes anyway because she loves the idea of their magic and fun.
 Since we celebrate Chanukah we talk about how the can of oil was only supposed to last one night but somehow lasted 8 nights.
 How is that possible?
 It’s magic.
 We aren’t sure if it is true but on this holiday we believe it.
 Even if it weren’t true, we would want to celebrate this fun holiday and this magic of oil (and chocolate and donuts holes and dreidels and gifts).
 If it comes up, we also talk about Jesus like magic and like a story.
-For the progressive Christians I know, it isn’t so much about whether or not Jesus saved you for your sins; it is about living with the kindness he showed.
+For the progressive Christians I know, it isn’t so much about whether or not Jesus saved you from your sins; it is about living with the kindness he showed.
 Jesus and Santa are both from old stories about someone who was really kind.
 That’s how I explain Christmas.

 Santa is inside those who give.
 When my kids directly ask and are ready to know, we will talk about how the magic and the joy of the story is real and is inside those who love the story and participate.
-Recently, an article came out about one way to tell kids the truth about the jolly old elf.
+Here is an article on one way to tell kids the truth about the jolly old elf.
 It suggests transitioning from believing in Santa to being let in on the secret that the spirit of giving is in all of us.
 Kids are asked to notice that Santa always looks different and might be more than one person and then get to know the “secret” that anyone can be a Santa if they want to be a giver.
 While I don’t agree with some of the author’s strategies, I do like the transition from being the Santa believer and the recipient of gifts to the Santa embodiment and giver of gifts.
 It isn’t about whether it’s real, it’s about whether or not you feel the spirit of kindness.

 He Does not See You When You’re Sleeping, Or Awake.
 We can do Santa without turning him into Big Brother.
 We can just tell our children that that part of the story is not something we believe in our house, that nobody is watching them all of the time, that all people deserve some privacy.
-Clearly, The Elf on the Shelf is a big NO in my family.
+The Elf on the Shelf is a big NO in my family.
 I am not into adding fake physical “proof” of my kiddos being watched.
 Many children find the tradition to cause anxiety, along with a zillion other problems with the Elf.
 Still, there is always a way to keep the magic and reject getting deeper into a lie.
 I think you can easily use that little elf and move him around at night just to be funny if we leave out the “he is watching and judging and telling” part.